Getaway in Michigan's Upper Peninsula

 Hundreds of mounted creatures fill the walls at The Antlers, where you'll find northern Michigan dishes like the Paul Bunyan burger and Soo Stew Canoes (gumbo or chili in a sourdough "canoe").

-An hour’s drive west, Tahquamenon Falls State Park’s copper-color water tumbles and crashes over a series of waterfalls and guided hikes lead to an abandoned bear’s den.
+An hour's drive west, Tahquamenon Falls State Park's copper-color water tumbles and crashes over a series of waterfalls.

-Owned by the Great Lakes Shipwreck Museum, the 1923 Crews Quarters at Whitefish Point Light Station provide a restful stay (from $150).
+In the same vicinity as the Great Lakes Shipwreck Museum, the 1923 Crews Quarters at Whitefish Point Light Station provide a restful stay.

 After breakfast at the light station, explore the Great Lakes Shipwreck Museum, which holds the bell recovered from the 1975 wreck of the Edmund Fitzgerald.